yashaka/NSelene/README.md

         }
 ```

-You can create an OOP version with no statics of course.
+You can create an OOP version with no statics of course, if you need to represent some page state;)

 So...
 The main things are ported: